 - Be creative

 A radical approach and ability to take risks when necessary is a sign of thinking big.
 Amazon leaders consistently work on new ideas and encourage employees with a bold mission to help them reach their goals that fit into the long-term plan.
 A good leader looks at the bigger picture and new perspectives to heighten customer satisfaction levels.

 9. Bias for Action

 "Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 Amazon values calculated risk-taking attitude."

 Wondering what "Bias for Action" actually means?
 It means, even when leaders are uncertain, they are not afraid to make decisions and take necessary actions.
 Amazon leaders move past research and put analysis into action.

 "We try not to spend money on things that don't matter to customers.
 Frugality breeds resourcefulness, self-sufficiency, and invention.
 There are no extra points for headcount, budget size, or fixed expense."

 If you are frugal you are likely to spend less money and still give your best at your job even with minimal resources; this is what "frugality" stands for.

-It is not that Amazon is cheap, but successful Amazon leaders like to believe that creativity and innovation can be achieved with constraints.
+It is not that Amazon is cheap, but successful Amazon leaders like to believe that creativity, and innovation in the workplace can be achieved with constraints.
 Even if you're not saving money but saving time, resources, and person-hours, you can still become a "frugal" leader.